-Do you have a creative side or a keen business brain or maybe a talent for design, then you may be interested in pursuing a career in printing.
-It can be difficult to know where to start, what sort of skills and qualifications you need, and what kind of career you could pursue in the future.
+Do you have a creative side or a keen business brain or maybe a talent for design, then you may be interested in pursuing a job or a career in printing.
+It can be difficult to know where to start, what sort of skills and qualifications you need, and what kind of jobs and career you could pursue in the future.

-Read on for lots of useful information on getting into a career in printing, what preparations you can make to give yourself the best possible start, and some potential printing careers that may interest you.
+Read on for lots of useful information straight from our recruitment team on getting into a career in printing, what preparations you can make to give yourself the best possible start in a printing job, and some potential printing careers that may interest you.

 How to Get Started in Printing

-If you want to get into a career in printing, probably the best way is with an apprenticeship.
-With an apprenticeship in printing, you will earn whilst you train in the skills that future employers will be looking for.
-Furthermore, you will receive real qualifications that will look good on your CV to potential employers, offering an excellent opportunity for progression.
+If you’re looking for a job or you want to get into a career in printing, probably the best way is with an apprenticeship.
+With an apprenticeship in printing, you will earn on the job whilst you train in the skills that future employers will be looking for.
+Furthermore, you will receive real qualifications that will look good on your CV to potential employers, offering an excellent opportunity for progression into future printing jobs.

 With a printing apprenticeship not only will you improve your chances of a successful career in the industry, but you will also boost your confidence by learning at your own pace, with the support of a skilled mentor.
 Examples of printing apprenticeships include: